sahmed19/sahmed19.github.io/_posts/2021-01-17-starting-out-flecs-monogame.markdown

 # In my ECS Era

+I watched [that one Overwatch GDC Talk that everyone mentions about ECS](https://youtu.be/zrIY0eIyqmI) and was immediately sold.
+One of my absolute favorite aspects of game design is **consistent systems.** I love when every actor in a game, from the player to enemies to even random little objects, have to obey the same rules of the universe.

+These personal core values of game design is basically a match made in heaven with ECS, a programming paradigm based on "declarations (there shall be this)" instead of "imperative statements (do this)" ([Martens](https://ajmmertens.medium.com/why-vanilla-ecs-is-not-enough-d7ed4e3bebe5)).
+To use an example from *Breath of the Wild*: I want to tell my game that fire catches on wood, **no matter the circumstance of fire catching wood**, whether I am lighting an arrowhead on a bonfire or hurling magic fireballs at an enemy Bokoblin's wooden shield.

+### What is ECS, anyway?

-There are a lot of in-depth explanations for ECS online -- one of the best ones is an Overwatch GDC talk linked below -- so I'll try to distill the essence of it briefly in three main points.
+There are a lot of in-depth explanations for ECS online -- one of the best ones is an Overwatch GDC talk linked above -- so I'll try to distill the essence of it briefly in three main points.

 * 1: Your game consists of a list of **Entities**.
 These have no individual data/functionality but contain a list of **Components**.
 * 2: These **Components** are SIMPLY data-objects with zero functionality.
 Nothing more.